wbudic/PerlCNF/CNF_Specs.md

     5. Anons hashed are programatically accessed separately to constants.
        1. It is fine to have several different applications, to share same storage, even if they have different implementation.
        2. Contants will be specific to application, while anons can change in different purpose script files.
-22. Anon is not instruction processed.
+23. Anon is not instruction processed.
 Hence anonymous in nature for its value.
-23. Anon has no signifier, and doesn't need to have an application default.
+24. Anon has no signifier, and doesn't need to have an application default.
+25. Anon value is in best practice and in general synchronized, from script to database configuration.
-24. Anon value is global to the application and its value can be modified.
+26. Anon value is global to the application and its value can be modified.

     ```HTML
             <<USE_SWITCH<true>>>